MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 * * *

-## Firewall rule go explain good now

-Many explain good now words.
+## Site-to-Site WireGuard WAN connection

+Think of this section like `two peers` connecting to each other.

+You will be editing the firewall settings for the `WAN connection` between the two WireGuard clients.

+> For reference, [link to table](https://blog.holtzweb.com/posts/opnsense-wireguard-vpn/#setting-up-wireguard-on-each-instance-of-opnsense-for-site-to-site) of all addresses used in this writeup.

+* * *

-### Site A - Meme Storage Bunker HQ's Server - Firewall setup
+### Site A - WAN Firewall setup - Meme Storage Bunker HQ's Server

+Back at the bunker, we need to add a new rule to allow incoming WireGuard traffic from Site B (Sarah's Flower Shop).

-1. Go to Firewall ‣ Rules ‣ WAN
+1. Go to `Firewall ‣ Rules ‣ WAN`

+2. Click `Add` (Click on the + symbol) to add a new rule.

+3. Action - Pass

+4. Interface - WAN

+5. Direction - In

+6. TCP/IP Version - IPv4

+7. Protocol - `UDP`

+8. Source - `Single host or Network` and set this to the remote site's WAN address: `203.0.113.2`

+9. Destination - `WAN address` set this to the WAN address to allow on WAN from our remote source.

+10. Destination port - `51820`

+11. Description - `Allow WireGuard from remote Site B to this Site A`

+* * *

+### Site B - WAN Firewall setup - Sarah's Flower Shop Server

-2. add a new rule to allow incoming WireGuard traffic from Site B.
+The same step needs to be taken, but with the WAN addresses reversed - allow incoming WireGuard traffic from Site A (Meme Storage Bunker HQ).

+1. Go to `Firewall ‣ Rules ‣ WAN`

+2. Click `Add` (Click on the + symbol) to add a new rule.

 3. Action - Pass